-- Assignment of an item to itself. - Type conversion that converts an expression to its own type. - Use of the attribute Base where typ'Base is the same as typ. - Use of pragma Pack when all components are placed by a record representation clause. - Exception handler containing only a reraise statement (raise with no operand) which has no effect. - Use of the operator abs on an operand that is known at compile time to be non-negative - Comparison of boolean expressions to an explicit True value.
+- \ Assignment of an item to itself. - \ Type conversion that converts an expression to its own type. - \ Use of the attribute Base where typ'Base is the same as typ.

+- \ Use of pragma Pack when all components are placed by a record representation clause. - \ Exception handler containing only a reraise statement (raise with no operand) which has no effect. - \ Use of the operator abs on an operand that is known at compile time to be non-negative - \ Comparison of an object or (unary or binary) operation of boolean type to an explicit True value.